money-on-chain/main-RBTC-contract/README.md

 **Node**

-First run test node example:
+Before running any test, run ganache using this command, as it uses a specific configuration

-- run test node: `npm run ganache-cli`
+- run ganache node: `npm run ganache-cli`

 **Tests**

+Once you have ganache running
 - run: `npm run test`

 **Tests With Coverage**

+Coverage test uses it's one node, so there is no need to run ganache
-- `npm run coverage`
+- run: `npm run coverage`
 - browse: [./coverage/index.html](./coverage/index.html)

 ## Deploy